MrHassanMurtaza/cloudwatch-alarm-to-slack-python/README.md

 # Configurations

 ## → Lambda Configs
-Clone the repository,go to repository folder and use following commands to create lambda package:
+Clone the repository, go to repository folder and use following commands to create lambda package:
 ```
 pip install requests -t ./
 chmod -R 755 .